 Planning on wearing hot pink hot pants on your backpacking trip to Australia?
 Think again.
-Take note of these 19 weird Australian laws that still exist today in some states - although the likelihood of you being arrested for breaking any of them is very unlikely!
+Take note of these 19 weird Australian laws that, rumour has it, still exist today in some states - although the likelihood of you being arrested for breaking any of them is very unlikely!

-1. It is illegal to wear hot pink pants after midday on a Sunday
+1. It is illegal to wear hot pink hot pants after midday on a Sunday

-3. Taxi cabs are required to carry a bale of hay in the trunk
+3. Taxi cabs in Queensland are required to carry a bale of hay in the trunk

 4. Bars are required to stable, water and feed the horses of their patrons